TLutchyn/LOD-library-191-molecules-_LC_MS/README.md

 ## 🧭 Summary

 This codes builds on the foundational ideas demonstrated in TChemGNN, applying them to an LC–MS–oriented molecular library.
 By combining atom-level chemical descriptors, global molecular features, and a GAT-based graph architecture, we aim to deliver a data-efficient, chemically informed, and practically usable GNN-based prediction framework for LC–HRMS concentration.

-### 🔍 Notebooks

-Notebook can be run in [Google Colab](https://colab.research.google.com/) or on a stand alone computer but a GPU is highly recommended for faster training of the GNN.